 - Scalable

-Another reason why many people prefer solo advertising is because of its privacy.
-If you do Facebook ads, there are many Facebook ad spy tools like AdPlexity.
-The same goes for Google ads.
-You can find running Google ads by using PPC ad spy tools like the Semrush Banner Advertising tool.
+Another reason many people prefer solo advertising is its privacy.
+If you use Facebook ads, there are several Facebook ad spy tools available, such as AdPlexity.
+The same goes for Google Ads.

 How do you buy solo ads for eCommerce products?

-Before buying solo ads for any eCom product, you need to understand several key aspects.
+Before purchasing solo ads for any e-commerce product, it is essential to understand several key aspects.

 The nature of solo ads